 Is walking after spinal cord injury possible?
-Are there treatments to walk again after a spinal cord injury?
+What are the best treatments to walk again after spinal cord injury?
 Learning to walk after spinal cord injury isn’t easy, but it’s definitely possible.

 Treatments to Walk Again After a Spinal Cord Injury